The admission deadline for fall 2014 is January 10, 2014.

 The following should be submitted via the online application form:

-1. A personal statement of not more than 500 words explaining why the applicant has chosen the decorative arts, design history, and material culture as a field of graduate study.
+1. A personal statement of roughly 750 words explaining why the applicant has chosen the decorative arts, design history, and material culture as a field of graduate study.
 The statement should be specific, especially as to career goals.

 2. A sample of written scholarly work (e.g., a college research paper, published article, or extended catalogue entry).
-Applicants to the doctoral program must submit a copy of a master’s thesis or a Qualifying Paper.
+Applicants to the doctoral program must submit a copy of a Master’s Thesis or a Qualifying Paper.
 This writing sample should be a research paper, academic in form and tone.
+Please include illustrations if relevant.
 Students who do not have a term paper to submit should consult the Academic Programs Office about the kind of work that is appropriate.

 The following should be sent separately: